Considering a trip to the French capital and want more information on how to take the train from Amsterdam to Paris? Start your journey here!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Amsterdam to Paris without having to change trains.
-There is 1 direct train from Amsterdam to Paris each day.
+There are 11 direct trains from Amsterdam to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Amsterdam to Paris cover a distance of around 268 miles (431 km) during the journey.